Thistle Yolette Harris: Work

 Harris was a member of the Australian Institute of Landscape Architects and she served as President and Honorary Secretary of the Wildlife Preservation Society of Australia.
 She was instrumental in facilitating the publication of the Society's journal Australian Wild Life, which was issued intermittently from 1934.
 She authored twelve books on Australian flora and their cultivation in suburban gardens.
 Harris's first book, Wildflowers of Australia (1938), provided a popular flora of Australia and included studies of approximately 250 plants.
 Her book, Gardening with Australian Plants, Shrubs (1977), describes over 100 genera covering 600 species.

 In 1963 Harris established the 50 ha Wirrimbirra Sanctuary at Bargo, New South Wales, in memory of her late husband, who had died in 1957.
 She also established the David G. Stead Memorial Wildlife Research Foundation of Australia to undertake its management.
 In 1965 she donated the property to the National Trust of Australia (NSW) and it is managed by the Foundation.
 With financial assistance from the Gould League of New South Wales, a building was erected on the property in 1971 to act as a Field Studies Centre and in 1973, a teacher from the Education Department was appointed to be a full-time education officer.
 Harris devoted herself to many causes, especially focused in conservation.

 In 1963 she was awarded the Field Naturalists Club of Victoria's Australian Natural History Medallion.
 In 1985 she was awarded an Honorary Doctorate of Science by the University of Wollongong.

 In 1980 her work in wildlife conservation was recognised with the award of Member of the Order of Australia.

+Oral history

+Harris was interviewed twice during her lifetime, once in 1972 by Hazel de Berg, and another in 1987 by Catherine Johnson.
+Both interviews relate to her early life, conservation career, personal life, and travel.
+The recordings can be found at the National Library of Australia.